opennetworkinglab/aether-docs/amp/roc.rst

    Aether.

 -  This ROC API must support new end-to-end abstractions that cross multiple subsystems of Aether.
-   For example, “give subscriber X running application Y QoS guarantee Z'' is an abstraction that potentially spans SD-RAN, SD-Fabric.
+   For example, "give subscriber X running application Y QoS guarantee Z" is an abstraction that potentially spans SD-RAN, SD-Fabric.
    The ROC defines and implements such end-to-end abstractions.